 Intellectual Property Rights

+Essential patents

-IPRs essential or potentially essential to the present document may have been declared to ETSI.
-The information pertaining to these essential IPRs, if any, is publicly available for ETSI members and non-members, and can be found in ETSI SR 000 314: "Intellectual Property Rights (IPRs); Essential, or potentially Essential, IPRs notified to ETSI in respect of ETSI standards", which is available from the ETSI Secretariat.
-Latest updates are available on the ETSI Web server (http://ipr.etsi.org).
+IPRs essential or potentially essential to normative deliverables may have been declared to ETSI.
+The declarations pertaining to these essential IPRs, if any, are publicly available for ETSI members and non-members, and can be found in ETSI SR 000 314: "Intellectual Property Rights (IPRs); Essential, or potentially Essential, IPRs notified to ETSI in respect of ETSI standards", which is available from the ETSI Secretariat.
+Latest updates are available on the ETSI Web server (https://ipr.etsi.org/).

+Trademarks